 Operational Risks – Example #3

-Below is the personal account entries created by Mr. Brown for August.
+Below are the personal account entries created by Mr. Brown for August.

 Thus, there is an operational risk of data inclusion for accurate output.

-- Creates damage to the brand name to the employee as well as to the organization.
+- It creates damage to the brand name to the employee as well as to the organization.
 It can lead to lifetime losses and trust in the market for such employees and/or the organization.

 - The effect created due to operational risk can be identified and assessed only after significant losses are met.
 Every organization has a bar created for immaterial losses incurred, only over which the cause for a material loss is investigated.